Isidro Pitta

-Isidro Miguel Pitta Saldivar (born 14 August 1999) is a Paraguayan footballer who plays as a forward for Campeonato Brasileiro Série A club Cuiabá.
+Isidro Miguel Pitta Saldivar (born 14 August 1999) is a Paraguayan footballer who plays as a forward for Campeonato Brasileiro Série A club Red Bull Bragantino and the Paraguay national team.

 Club career

 Early career

-Born in Asunción, Pitta was formed at the Cerro Porteño youth academy from 2013 to 2017, where he was leading goal scorer for its teams.
+Born in Asunción, Pitta was formed at the Cerro Porteño youth academy from 2014 to 2017, where he was leading goal scorer for its teams.
 His playing style at Cerro Porteño was an area-man.

 Alvarenga

-Pitta briefly played for Portuguese club Alvarenga in Arouca for six months during the 2017-18 season, where he scored 5 goals in 14 matches.
+Pitta briefly played for Portuguese club Alvarenga in Arouca for six months during the 2017–18 season, where he scored 5 goals in 14 matches.
 Upon returning to Paraguay from Portugal, Pitta trialed for Primera División Paraguaya club Guaraní.

 Deportivo Santani

-In 2019, Pitta signed a two year contract with Deportivo Santaní.
+In 2019, Pitta signed a two-year contract with Deportivo Santaní.
 Whilst at Deportivo Santani, Pitta was represented by Juan Dragotto.

 In March 2019, Pitta debuted and scored in the same game for Deportivo Santaní against Olimpia Asunción.
-He entered the pitch at the 13th minute of the first half, then scored his goal in the second half of a game which ended in a 2-2 draw.
+He entered the pitch at the 13th minute of the first half, then scored his goal in the second half of a game which ended in a 2–2 draw.

 Amongst other clubs in Paraguay, Argentina and Chile, Universidad de Chile were interested in Pitta during 2019.

 In December 2019, Paraguayan Periodic HOY announced that Pitta would join Sportivo Luqueño for the 2020 season and had departed Deportivo Santani, who descended to the country's second-tier.